vhaghani26/python_focus_group/Session_11/session11.md

 **1. Using `and`**

 The use of `and` means that BOTH conditions must be satisfied in order for the code to execute.
 Using the previous example of the club, let's say that the club only allows people from age 18-20.
 Anyone who is 21 needs to go to another club.
-This means that people entering the club have to be older than 18 **AND** younger than 21.
+This means that people entering the club have to be 18 or older **AND** younger than 21.
 See below:

 ```
 age = 20

-if age > 18 and age < 21:
+if age >= 18 and age < 21:
     print("You may enter!")
 else:
     print("This club is not for you.")